 The IASB issued amendments to the definition of business in IFRS 3, Business Combinations.
-The purpose of the new amendment is to assist entities to determine whether a transaction should be accounted for as a business combination or as an asset acquisition.
-This amendment to the standard becomes effective for annual reporting periods beginning on or after January 1, 2020.
-The Corporation has not yet assessed the impact of the new standard on its financial statements.
+The purpose of the new amendment is to assist entities to distinguish between the situation when the investor acquires a business or when the investor acquires a group of assets.
+This amendment to the standard becomes effective on January 1, 2020.
+The Corporation has assessed there will be no impact of the standard amendments on its financial statements.

 The IASB issued amendments to IAS 1, Presentation of Financial Statements, and IAS 8, Accounting Policies, Changes in Accounting Estimates and Errors.
-The amendments clarify the definition of material to make it easier for entities to make materiality judgements.
-The amendments to the standard become effective for annual periods beginning on or after January 1, 2020.
-The Corporation has not yet assessed the impact of the new standard on its financial statements.
+The new amendments relate to the definition of material information.
+The new definition, information is material if omitting, misstating or obscuring it could reasonably be expected to influence decisions that the primary users of general-purpose financial statements make on the basis of those financial statements, which provide financial information about a specific reporting entity.
+The amendments to the standard become effective on January 1, 2020.
+The Corporation has assessed there will no impact of the new standard amendment on its financial statements.